emiraykin/rtabmap_ros_LSM/README.md

 Please make sure you have all the dependencies before you start.
 The dependencies above are for noetic-devel.

 !!
-For the fastest solution, you definetly need to use pointcloud_to_laserscan  and pose2d_to_odom packages in this project.
+For the fastest solution, you definitely need to use pointcloud_to_laserscan  and pose2d_to_odom packages in this project.
 Please do not try to get it externally!!

 ## Principle of Work

-The package use 2D lidar odometry to localize, so if you are only using an RGBD Camera as sensor, you first need to obtain a laser message and then obtain an odometry with this laser message.
+The package uses 2D lidar odometry to localize, so if you are only using an RGBD Camera as a sensor, you first need to obtain a laser message and then obtain odometry with this laser message.

-Here is the diagram of packages.
+Here is the diagram of the packages.

 ![diagram](images/diagram.jpeg)